An Accredited Dual Degree to Help You Impact Health Care

 In coursework for the dual BSHS in Clinical Research Administration / MSHS in Biomedical Informatics, you’ll study processes of clinical research, good clinical practices, clinical trial research, health equity, bioethics, medical informatics, biomedical informatics, and biostatistics.
 Due to its rigor, this dual degree program is designed for motivated, high-performing students.
 This program is ideal for students that would like to make a difference in advancing scientific discoveries in the health arena and learn how to use data analytics to support clinical research and decision-making.

-As part of the BSHS in Clinical Research Administration, you’ll gain professional experience that counts towards the requirements for the following certifications through the Association of Clinical Research Professionals (ACRP):
+By completing the BSHS in Clinical Research Administration, you’ll satisfy 1,500 hours of gain professional experience towards the 3,000 professional experience hour requirement that counts towards the requirements for the following certifications through the Association of Clinical Research Professionals (ACRP):

 - CCRA® (Certified Clinical Research Associate)